 I'll give you a couple of examples of the workouts I've been doing these days, in which I haven't had any GPS problems.
 I'll start with the last one I did, a 60′ FTP test going up a mountain pass.

 As always happens when it comes to watching tracks from afar, the first impression is that there are no issues on any of the three members of the comparison.

 This is in the first minutes of training, where it has not yet triangulated with all available satellites.
 In general there are no problems, only the Polar Vantage M has opened the curve slightly (I wear it on the right wrist, so it is understandable that it has shifted to the right).
 But the turn of both the Garmin Edge 130 Plus and the Garmin Forerunner 745 was perfect.

-It is the general tonic that I have found in this workout, even though it is done on the rise so the travel speed is lower.
-The most “serious” thing I could find from the Edge 130 Plus is some curves cut, as in the picture below.
+This is the general tone that I have found in this training, even though it is done uphill so the speed of displacement is lower.
+The most "serious" thing that I have podido find on the part of the Edge 130 Plus is some occasional clipping in some curve, as in the image below.

 But of course the most common has been perfect tracks on the three, both on the ascent as well as on the descent.